isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-choose-a-motherboard/index.md

 ###  6. Chipset support

-Note that youll not replace the [chipset](https://en.wikipedia. org/wiki/Chipset) (your PCs administrative assistant) on your motherboard at any time and thus you have to get your motherboard selection right the first time.
-Notably, the [chipset](https://www.intel. com/content/www/us/en/products/chipsets. html) will affect the kind of memory, PCI/AGP Express, and processors that your motherboard will support and the kind.
+Note that youll not replace the [chipset](https://en.wikipedia.org/wiki/Chipset)(your PCs administrative assistant) on your motherboard at any time and thus you have to get your motherboard selection right the first time.
+Notably, the [chipset](https://www.intel.com/content/www/us/en/products/chipsets.html)will affect the kind of memory, PCI/AGP Express, and processors that your motherboard will support and the kind.

 Further, the CPU chipset will influence the type of networking, video, audio, Serial ATA, and USB 2.
 0 you may be used.